roshnivinith/roshnivinith.github.io/_posts/3-1-1-accomodations.md

-We recommend that visitors rent a car, or be prepared for long and unpredictable bus timings.
+We recommend that visitors **rent a car**, or be prepared for long and unpredictable bus timings.
 The Bay Area has its strengths, but public transportation is not one of them.